 Near the harbour is the stylish Mulberry Restaurant with a good menu which includes a tempting fixed price menu.

-If you take the short walk along The Strand and through the tunnel you'll come across Coast Restaurant.
+If you take the short walk along The Strand and through the tunnel, you’ll come across Coast Restaurant.
 Situated at the eastern end of the beach, Coast was built right on the edge of the beach to take full advantage of the views right across Carmarthen Bay.
-Head chef Will Holland takes pride in using the finest Pembrokeshire produce from land and, of course, sea!
+The head chef takes pride in using the finest Pembrokeshire produce from land and, of course, sea!

 There are a number of hotels on the cliffs above the beach with stunning views over Saundersfoot village and Carmarthen Bay including the fabulous St Brides Bay Spa Hotel.